 The manager demonstrated a clear understanding of safeguarding issues; and could describe the procedure to be followed which is in accordance with the agency's procedure.
-No safeguarding reports had been received since the last inspection.
+No safeguarding reports had been received in the past year.
 The inspector noted that the safeguarding procedures are also available in an easy read version and provided to each service user.
-During the December 2018 tenants meeting the service users were provided with safeguarding awareness training which is to be commended.